(Photo: Slagelse bus station.) (Læs dem på dansk: sighthound.net/moviahistorier.htm)

 She told him that he had a VERY long walk to the address from her nearest bus stop, and showed him the name of the nearest road and bus stop.

 Then she looked into another bus route, that she suggested could be better for him.
 This bus stop was across the other side of bus station.
 More chat and they agreed that this other bus would be better.

-Then we had not been driving on our way for more than 5 minutes before she was very worried telling me that a big red triangle warning sign had arrived on the dashboard and it said, "electrical fault"!
+Then we had not been driving on our way for more than 5 minutes before she was very worried telling me that a big red triangle warning sign had come up on the dashboard and it said, "electrical fault"!